MinaProtocol/MIPs/MIPS/mip-zkapps.md

 any circumstance.

 How?
-Introduce two-phase transaction application (as described in earlier sections). zkApp transactions are applied in the folowing manner: First fees are payed for all transactions in the block, then the other account updates are applied in sequence (and may optionally fail).
+Introduce two-phase transaction application (as described in earlier sections). zkApp transactions are applied in the following manner: First, fees are payed for all transactions in the block, then the other account updates are applied in sequence (and may optionally fail).